emberjs/guides/source/object-model/enumerables.md

 ## API Overview

-In the rest of this guide, we'll explore some of the most common Enumerable conveniences.
+In the rest of this guide, we'll explore some of the most common enumerable conveniences.
 For the full list, please see the [Ember.Enumerable API reference documentation.](http://emberjs.com/api/classes/Ember.Enumerable.html)